Why are disabled people being kicked off trains? | James Moore

 This isn’t just an issue for the mobility impaired either.
 Visually impaired people also often need assistance getting on and off.
 And how do you purchase a ticket on one of the irksome touchscreen devices if you can’t see it?

-I could go on.
-I will.
+I could go on – and I will.
 Those screens: they just don’t work for everyone.
-People with a wide range of different disabilities find them incredible difficult to navigate and require assistance.
+People with a wide range of different disabilities find them incredibly difficult to navigate and require assistance.
 Their needs are being forgotten too.
-What price the Equalities Act?
+What of the Equalities Act?
 Where is the “reasonable adjustment”?

 Railways workers recognise this.
 It isn’t just pay that exercises rail unions, whose members have repeatedly withdrawn their labour.
 It’s jobs.
-The preservation of them is vital for the people who need assistance because it is the workers who under threat that provide it.
-Without them disabled passengers can’t travel.
+The preservation of them is vital for the people who need assistance because it is the workers who are under threat that provide it.
+Without them, disabled passengers can’t travel.
 A government that still risibly boasts about Britain being a “world leader in disability rights” is kicking disabled travellers off the trains.

 The RMT recognises this.
-On International Day of Persons with Disabilities it said that 98 per cent of ticket office staff who took part in its survey feared that government plans for ticket office closures would mean accessing the network would be harder for the elderly and disabled.
+On International Day of Persons with Disabilities, it said that 98 per cent of ticket office staff who took part in its survey feared that government plans for ticket office closures would mean accessing the network would be harder for the elderly and disabled.
 Rightly so.

 Refusal to see the railways as a public service rather than businesses designed to generate profit is at the core of this.

-Decades of under investment, policy failure and perhaps the worst Tory privatisation of the eighties and nineties – although the sell off the water industry could make a fair case with energy coming up on the rails – have cut into the quality of rail travel in Britain.
+Decades of under-investment, policy failure and perhaps the worst Tory privatisation of the Eighties and Nineties – although the selloff of the water industry could make a fair case, with energy coming up on the rails – have cut into the quality of rail travel in Britain.

-The rail sell off led to the bizarre situation in which state-owned French and German rail operators were making money from running a shabby, underfunded UK system which went to subsidise their own (far better) services.
+The rail selloff led to the bizarre situation in which state-owned French and German rail operators were making money from running a shabby, underfunded UK system which went to subsidise their own (far better) services.

-European countries recognise the benefits of having cheap, efficient rail transport as part of their transport infrastructure, even if that does mean subsidising it.
+European countries recognise the benefits of having cheap, efficient rail as part of their transport infrastructure, even if that does mean subsidising it.

 Rail transport provides a clean, green means of getting from A to B that keeps cars off the road and planes on the ground.
 It is thus of public benefit.